KumuthuDeZoysa/Transformer-Management-System/README.md

 # Transformer Management System

 A full-stack application for managing electrical transformers, inspections, and thermal images.
-The project includes a modern Next.js front end (with API routes for CRUD and uploads) and a Java Spring Boot back end exposing REST endpoints.
+The project includes a modern Next.js front end and a Java Spring Boot back end exposing REST endpoints.
 PostgreSQL (via Supabase) is used as the primary data store, and Cloudinary provides image hosting.

 ## Contents